Sir Robert Loder, 1st Baronet: Early life

 Robert Loder was born on 7 August 1823 in Saint Petersburg, Russia.
 His father was Giles Loder (1786–1871) of Wilsford near Salisbury in Wiltshire, and his mother, Elizabeth Higgbotham (unknown-1848), daughter of John Higgbotham, of Saint Petersburg.
 He was educated at Emmanuel College, Cambridge.

 Inheritance

 He inherited a considerable fortune from his father and had extensive estates in Northamptonshire and Sussex as well as in Russia and Sweden.

 Career

 He was a Justice of the Peace and Deputy Lieutenant for Sussex and a JP for Northamptonshire.
 In 1877, he served as the High Sheriff of Sussex.

 At the 1880 general election, he was elected Member of Parliament for New Shoreham.
 He held the seat until 1885.
 In 1887 Loder was created a Baronet, of Whittlebury in the County of Northampton, and of High Beeches in Slaugham in the County of Sussex.

+He was for three seasons, Master of the Crawley and Horsham Foxhounds.

 Personal life

 He married Maria Georgiana Busk (1826–1907), fourth daughter of Hans Busk (1772–1862), a Welsh poet.
 Sir Robert and Lady Loder had ten children: